 Through our new tradition, a select group of seniors, nominated by faculty, present their senior, honors, and special projects to the MBC community and the general public.
 The high quality and breadth of research, scholarship, and creative activities on display is a testament to the legacy of those earlier years and a celebration of our future.

-The Capstone Festival is supported by the Advisory Board of Visitors, the Office of Sponsored Programs and Undergraduate Research, the Office of Student Engagement, the Office of the Vice President for Academic Affairs, and the Committee on Research, Scholarship, and Creative Activity.
+The Capstone Festival is supported by the Advisory Board of Visitors, the Office of Sponsored Programs and Undergraduate Research, the Global Honors Scholars Program, and the Committee on Research, Scholarship, and Creative Activity.